akugal/hiero-consensus-node/hedera-node/docs/design/app/states.md

 - get an iterator over all keys in the state

 This last capability, iterating over all keys in the state, is only supported for in-memory `ReadableKVState`s, and should generally be avoided.
 It should be removed in a future release.
-As the number of items in the map increases, the time it takes to iterate also increases.
+As the number of valueItems in the map increases, the time it takes to iterate also increases.
 While we require this functionality for now for migration purposes, in a future revision we will eliminate this requirement since it does not scale well to billions of records.